lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Willpower

 Make a charisma check against a target within melee range.
 If successful, the next melee attack you make against that target is made with advantage to hit for the duration.

+## Grapple

+**Type:** Tactical
+**Specializations:** Unarmed

+**Stamina Cost:** 1
+**Action Speed:** Standard

+**Resist:** Agility (not grappled), Athletics, or Unarmed

+Make an athletics or unarmed combat check against a target 1m away.
+Make this roll with advantage if you are behind the target.
+The target may resist with agility if not grappled.
+Otherwise, they may resist with either athletics or unarmed.

+If the roll is a graze or better and you are not already grappled, become grappled with the target.
+Then, if the roll was a success or better, you may choose to either gain control of the grapple or have the target lose control of the grapple.
+If the roll was a failure, the target chooses instead.
+By default, participants start grappled without control, and may share the same degree of control.

+While grappled, participants have their speed reduced to 1m, may optionally share the same space, and can only perform a limited selection of maneuvers and basic actions.
+As usual, any maneuvers not learned may still be [improvised](/Basic/PHB.md#improvising-maneuvers) by participants.

+All participants can only perform the following actions and maneuvers: [*attack*](/Basic/PHB.md#attack), [*delay*](/Basic/PHB.md#delay), [*grapple*](/Basic/Maneuvers.md#grapple), [*push*](/Basic/Maneuvers.md#push), and [*trip*](/Basic/Maneuvers.md#trip).
+Participants who are in control may also: [*brandish*](/Basic/PHB.md#brandish), [*disarm*](/Basic/Maneuvers.md#disarm), [*knock down*](/Basic/Maneuvers.md#knock-down), [*move*](/Basic/PHB.md#move), and [*rise from prone*](/Basic/PHB.md#rise-from-prone).
+Additionally, as a free action a character who is control may release another participant who is not in control from the grapple.

+Participants in a grapple all move together.

+Only those who are are in control may attack with non-unarmed weapons.
+Unarmed attacks may be made even while holding a weapon.
+Weapons with the *large*, *two-handed*, or *versatile* features are too big to be used, even while in control.
+Attacks made by participants who do not have control deal half damage.

+Attacks from non-grappled characters against grappled targets are made with advantage.

 ## Hard Parry